If you wish to look at an accessory piece of my equipment, you just click on it.

-The Palm Portable Key by Palm Radio is a straight key, which is housed in a stable aluminium profile in tension.
+The Palm Portable Key is a straight key, which is housed in a stable aluminium profile in tension.
 The mechanical system is very precise with zero backlash and you can it slide-in in the housing.
 The leverage effect is adjustable in six steps from 60 to 250 g with a snap-in locking device.
+The key was made by Palm Radio (www.palm-radio.de), but they stopped production in 2018.
 Dimensions (slided-in): 2,5 × 2,5 × 7,9 cm.

 Mini Morse Key, Markus Baseler, DL6YYM (BaMaTech)

 The Mini Morse Key by Markus Baseler, DL6YYM, is my first straight key, which possesses two magnets instead of the otherwise usual spring.
 Thus a very sensitive attitude of the force is possible.
 The lever arm is embedded in two very small ball bearings, which are not accessible from the outside and which thereby cannot get dirty thus also with the rough portable use.
 The key is manufactured from high-strength aluminum, which was dark red anodized.
 The button is manufactured from black plastic.
 The key is supplied with a thin, very flexible and nevertheless robust cable (1 m long), which is already attached including a 3,5 mm jack.
 Markus has manufactured this morse key primarily for himself, however offers it over BaMaTech also to other interested people.